Hati-Research/intrusive-thoughts/book/src/intro.md

 > I've been having some intrusive thoughts - that while async embedded Rust is great, it could also be better, more transparent and best practices should be documented.

+This book serves two main purposes:

+* To demystify some parts of the current embedded Rust ecosystem and provide example solution to some pain points that exist today.
+* To serve as a notebook for my ideas.
+Note that these are just ideas, not a definitive source of truth.
+These ideas may be presented in a very raw form and important parts may be missing.

 <div class="warning">
-    This is more of a notebook for my ideas and their exploration than a source of truth.
-    The ideas presented here may be in a very raw form.
-    In no way are they meant to be insulting to anyone or offensive.</br>
-    This project builds on top of the work of many others, the author will try to attribute them whenever needed, but feel free to let them know if something is wrong.
+  Embedded Rust is a result of a work of many exremely talented and hardworking people.
+  I have my utmost respect for them and for what they achieved.
+  This book is not about complaining about problems of the ecosystem, but rather about providing some of the missing pieces.
 </div>

-The intrusive thoughts revolved around the following ideas:
+My intrusive thoughts revolve around the following ideas (in no particular order):

-* Improve tooling - make common tasks easy (measure binary size, bss use), crash inspections, logs inspections
+* Tooling improvements - make common tasks easy (measure binary size, bss use), crash inspections, logs inspections.
-* develop RP2350 HAL with primitives for more low level DMA and drivers (something like lilos's Notify)
-* develop a simple async executor
+* Explanation of async on embedded by developing a simple async executor.
-* try to utilize intrusive linked lists instead of static allocations
+* Exploration of intrusive linked list as an alternative to static or fixed size allocation.
-* formalize a way to do tracing
-* standardized firmware metadata storage
+* Tracing for embedded async.
+* Standardization of reading and writing of firmware metadata.
-* add best practices for panic/hardfault handling and post-mortem debugging
+* Developing best practices for panic/hardfault handling and post-mortem debugging.

-Embedded Rust is great and is result of the work of many awesome and talented people, but there are some rough edges:
+* Developing a limited example RP2350 HAL with primitives for more low level DMA and drivers (something like lilos's Notify).

+Some of the aforementioned rough edges IMHO are:

-* it is unclear how to do things
+* It is unclear how to do some common things
-* too many generics, especially when trying to achieve independence on hardware
-* embassy hals are too high level
-  (writing driver for DCMI should be possible with double buffering, without hacking the HAL itself)
-* It is unclear why things go wrong (panic handling, hardfault handling, task monitoring)
-* post mortem debugging is difficult (maybe even unexplored)
+(e.g. `static mut` handling, especially in the context of 2024 edition changes).
+* Writing hardware independent/HAL independent drivers requires a lot of "infectious" generics.
+* HALs lock the users into a specific ways of using peripherals, because it is often impractical to implement all of the peripheral IP features.
+As a result of this, making highly special things is hard - an example of this is abusing the double buffered DMA to support reading from the DCMI peripheral on STM32 to allow for DMA reads consisting of more than 65535 transfers.
+* Debugging of why things don't work (for example even before defmt is available) is not well documented.